CT Colonography Registry (CTC)

 As part of the NRDR suite of registries, the CTC Registry utilizes the same Patient, Physician and User dictionaries as other NRDR registries so that information need only be entered once, regardless of the number of registries in which a facility participates.

 The annual participation fee for CTC is based on the number of radiologists at a facility performing CTC procedures and the number of sites included in that facility.
+See Registration and Participation Fees for details.

 Note: Facilities already participating in the Dose Index Registry (DIR) or General Radiology Improvement Database (GRID), can join the CTC Registry at no additional cost.
-Fees for Diagnostic Imaging Center of Excellence (DICOE) facilities are waived for the first three years.

 Did you find it helpful?